padmkris123/project_demo/README.md

   b.
 (For the first time) Run command 'git clone https://github.com/padmkris123/project_demo.git' </br>
   c.
 You will see a new folder created in your workspace. </br>
 2. Go inside the project directory. </br>
 3. Run command 'npm install'.
-Installs all the modules under package,json to node_module folder </br>
+Installs all the modules under package.json to node_module folder </br>
 4. Run command 'bower install'.
 Installs all the libraries under bower.json to bower_components </br>
 5. Run 'grunt serverLive'. </br>
 6. Go to browser and use http://localhost:8000 to access the project. </br>